p-lr/TrekMe/Readme.md

 Here you can:

-* Import a new gpx files using the import button
+* Import a new gpx files using the import button,
-* Manage track visibility
+* Manage track visibility,
 * Remove tracks by swiping them left or right

 ### <a name="TOC-GPX-recording"></a>GPX recording